GeoSensorWebLab/blackfoot-server/README.markdown

 The response should be an empty collection of `Thing` entities.

 Next we install a Systemd unit file to have GOST automatically start with the server.
-Copy the contents of `gost.service` to `/etc/systemd/system/gost.service` on the system, then update Systemd:
+Copy the contents of `contrib/systemd/gost.service` to `/etc/systemd/system/gost.service` on the system, then update Systemd:

 ```sh
 $ sudo systemctl daemon-reload